 Curtis' international coverage is a point of pride for the firm, so read on if you want to brush up on its global profile.

-The firm's New York headquarters is its biggest office by far, with a current headcount of around 120 lawyers.
+The firm's New York headquarters is its biggest office by far, with a current head count of around 130 lawyers.
 Curtis set up shop in the Big Apple all the way back in 1830, and didn't add another office to its ranks until 1963, when it opened a Washington DC base.
 Today, Curtis' New York lawyers focus on corporate work but are also well regarded for their commercial litigation know-how and for international arbitration matters.

 DC (like London, Muscat, Milan, Frankfurt, Paris and Buenos Aires) houses around 20 lawyers and focuses on similar areas to New York.
 The firm's third US office is in Houston, a hub for energy-related work.
 It opened in 1992 and is home to just a handful of lawyers.
 You can read their more about the experiences of junior lawyers in Curtis' US offices in our US sister publication Chambers Associate.